By RA Campbell

 Jessica Sullivan had asked Joel if he wanted to attend Don Quixote with her and a few of the Chautauqua administration, reserving seats down front for the opening performance.
 He agreed and mentioned to her the figure drawing project he had created hinged on the rehearsals.
 When they arrived, the amphitheater was packed as the orchestra was warming up, and he searched for and saw Stefano in the horn section.
 Jessica was wearing a blue and white cotton summer dress and sandals- she had acquired a bit of sun burn, but was greeting people left and right as they entered the amphitheater.
 He was glad he decided to dress in a seersucker suit, with the appropriate bow tie.
 This was a set of clothes that really felt odd to him, being accustomed to uniforms.
 “You’re looking sporty.”
 She said as she took his hand and led him through the crowds.
 She was obviously good at this sort of thing, seeming to extend courtesy to everyone she met eyes with, and conveying the excitement and importance of the production at hand.
 She was an ambassador to the arts-as Fran would say.

 I thought of Andrea, who was obviously back stage keeping things running smoothly, and thought about my last meeting with her, sitting on the porch of the Acadia sipping lemonade and listening to music from the amphitheater.
 When Jessica’s words interrupted my introspection, I made an abrupt start.
 “I’m so glad you could come to this production,” said Jessica.
-“It was said by Fran to be the most important event for you to attend.”
+“One of the last things Fran said to me was how important it was for you to attend this event.”
 “Really,” I said, not fully absorbing the implications of this comment.
 Miss Sullivan smiled widely as she placed a program in my hand.
-“You do know that the Martins, Bakers and my family have been Chautauqua friends for years… Oh, and Andrea asked me to extend an invitation to the cast party tonight being held at the Athenaeum.”
+“You do know that the Martins, Bakers and my family had been Chautauqua friends for years… Oh, and Andrea asked me to extend an invitation to the cast party tonight being held at the Athenaeum.”

 By the time we were seated the lights had gone down and a respectful hush fell over the audience.
 Summer seemed at these moments to be eternal, and simultaneously fleeting.
 There is a scent of anticipation before every performance at Chautauqua that signals years of preparation.
 When the entre act started, blood had quickened in my veins, and one could feel energy rise- in a collective positive energy.
 This was a second life, sanctified in gratitude, compelling for its lost- and found-ness, moving into the hearts of all the audience, simultaneous, complete- melting into one spirit.
 In my mind’s eye, I saw Andrea and myself, standing on the perimeter of the amphitheater as we had done twenty years ago.
 Right before the dancers appeared on stage, Jessica gave me soft look.
 “You see… some things really don’t change that much.”